adsilvercomp/bamazon/README.md

 ![Image of second user prompt](images/commandLine3.png)

-*Once the user chooses the amount of the item they would like to purchase they are presented with the total price, if there are enough items in stock.*
+*Once the user chooses the amount of the item they would like to purchase, they are presented with the total price, if there are enough items in stock.*

 ![Image of command line displaying the total price](images/commandLine4.png)